ubm-driverless/sick_scan_xd/README.md

    * read_timeout_millisec_kill_node <= 0 deactivates pointcloud monitoring

 * Parameter read_timeout_millisec_default and read_timeout_millisec_startup: value 0 and negative values are currently NOT mapped to other values, i.e. will cause an immediately timeout error.
 Use value 2147483647 or message_monitoring_enabled = false to deactivate read timeouts (not recommended)

+* TCP timeouts depend on system settings.
+On Ubuntu, parameter `tcp_syn_retries` specifies the amount of retries before tcp open fails if no device is connected.
+The TCP timeout on opening a new tcp connection is `2^(tcp_syn_retries + 1) - 1`, which leads to a timout of 127 seconds with the default value tcp_syn_retries=6.
+To decrease the value, add the line `net.ipv4.tcp_syn_retries = 2` in file `/etc/sysctl.conf` and reinit sysctl with `sudo sysctl -p`.

 ## SOPAS Mode